MyPerfectWords - Essay Writing Service

 • Finding Reliable Sources: Utilize trustworthy resources to gather facts, statistics, and arguments.

-An outline will give you a basic blueprint of the speech and can even help you weed out any potential mistakes in the structure or format of the speech
+An outline will give you a basic blueprint of the speech and can even help you weed out any potential mistakes in the speech format.

-Though the outline can vary depending on the type of speech you are writing, here is a basic outline you can follow:
+Though the speech outline can vary depending on the type of speech you are writing, here is an extemporaneous speech format you can follow:

 1. Introduction: Engage your audience with a captivating start, state your main point, and clarify why your topic matters.